Welcome to Bullock County, Alabama GenWeb

 Major Joseph Barbiere's Cavalry Battalion was organized in 1864 from several independent companies, which had themselves been created as supporting forces for the Conscript Reserves.
 The battalion served principally in central Alabama during the fall and winter, 1864-1865 as local defense troops.

-This site is a county site for ALGenWeb Project, a state project of the USGenWeb Project.
-The projects of GenWeb are a group of volunteers working together to provide free genealogy websites for genealogical research in every county and every state of the United States.
+This site is a county site for Alabama GenWeb, a state organization of USGenWeb.
+GenWeb is a group of volunteers working together to provide free genealogy websites for genealogical research in every county and every state of the United States.
 You have apparently stumbled upon my contribution to this effort.
-My name is Dennis Partridge, and I am the ALGenWeb Project county coordinator (cc) for Bullock County, Alabama.
+My name is Dennis Partridge, and I am the ALGenWeb county coordinator (cc) for Bullock County, Alabama.

 If you would like to contribute data to this website please contact me, using the comment form!